 The impacts of irresponsible hardrock and cyanide mining in Montana will affect our great state for decades to come.
 Abandoned and inactive mines litter the state, leaving behind scarred landscapes and contaminated water.
 MEIC is a respected leader in mining reform and the architect of Montana’s cyanide heap leach mining ban.

-MEIC has been at the forefront of hardrock mining reform in Montana, working with government agencies, the legislature, and citizens groups to assure that our water stays clean and mining disturbance is fully reclaimed.
+MEIC has been at the forefront of hardrock mining reform in Montana, working with government agencies, the legislature, and people across the state to assure that our water stays clean and mining disturbance is fully bonded and reclaimed.

-MIEC fights for clean water by protecting Montana from cyanide-leach gold mining, publicizing the need to give abandoned and inactive mines a higher priority, fighting to prohibit mining in sensitive ecosystems and high-risk ore bodies, and requiring that all mines be fully reclaimed – particularly the Golden Sunlight, Zortman/Landusky, and Kendall mines.
+MEIC fights for clean water by protecting Montana from cyanide-leach gold mining and other destructive mining practices, including the need to to prioritize cleanup of abandoned and inactive mines, prohibit mining in sensitive ecosystems and high-risk ore bodies, and fully reclaiming all mines.

 MEIC is defending Montana from irresponsible mining proposals by: